CLICK ON IMAGE TO BUY REVIEWED PRODUCT

 One of the unexpected great things is not having to deal with my bookmark falling out and having to find my place again.
 Or being able to just set the reader down for a couple minutes without bookmarking or losing my place because I bumped the book and it closed.
 It's little things like this that really elevate the reading experience.

-Kindle 2 : First Impressions from a Kindle 1 owner4
+Kindle 2 : First Impressions from a Kindle 1 owner

 On the one hand I love my Kindle 1...
 I use it everyday, I subscribe to my favorite newspaper, I mark up my books with annotations, highlights and bookmarks.